brooks42/pkto/README.md

 **Q: Many Pokémon have abilities that reference them by name, such as "1G: Bellsprout gets +1/+1 until end of turn."
 Pokémon with Evolve from get all abilities from cards underneath them, do abilities like this still work?**

 **A**: Yes, a Weepinbell that uses that ability will still get +1/+1.
-In MTG, stating a creature's name is the same as saying "this creature."
+Referencing a permanent's name is the same as saying "this permanent."
 We chose to use Pokémon names more frequently for flavor points.

 **Q: Why isn't [insert favorite Pokémon here] the color I think it should be?
 Your colors are bad and you should feel bad.**